 We are a precision oncology medicine company pioneering the discovery and development of small molecule, tumor-agnostic therapies.
 We target undrugged oncogenic driver mutations in patients with genetically defined cancers.
 The foundation of our company is built upon a deep understanding of cancer genetics, protein structure and function, and medicinal chemistry.
 Our proprietary technology platform, which we refer to as our Mutation-Allostery-Pharmacology, or MAP, platform, is designed to allow us to analyze population-level genetic sequencing data to discover oncogenic mutations that promote cancer across tumor types.
 Our goal is to identify families of mutations that can be inhibited with a single small molecule therapy in a tumor-agnostic manner.
-We have designed our lead product candidate, BDTX-189, to potently and selectively inhibit a family of oncogenic proteins defined by mutations which occur outside the adenosine triphosphate, or ATP site, and which we refer to as non-canonical mutations.
+We have designed our lead product candidate, BDTX-189, to potently and selectively inhibit a family of oncogenic proteins defined by mutations which occur outside the adenosine triphosphate, or ATP, site, and which we refer to as non-canonical mutations.
 Non-canonical mutations occur across a range of tumor types that affect both the epidermal growth factor receptor, or EGFR, and the tyrosine-protein kinase ErbB-2, or HER2.
 We have designed BDTX-189 to bind to the active site of these mutant kinases and inhibit their function.
 BDTX-189 is also designed to spare normal, or wild type, EGFR, which we believe will improve upon the toxicity profiles of current ErbB kinase inhibitors.
 We are also leveraging our MAP platform to identify other families of non-canonical mutations in validated oncogenes beyond ErbB, which has the potential to expand the reach of targeted therapies.

 Since our inception in 2014, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, acquiring, discovering product candidates and securing related intellectual property rights and conducting research and development activities for our programs.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We may never be able to develop or commercialize a marketable product.
 We have not yet successfully completed any pivotal clinical trials, obtained any regulatory approvals, manufactured a commercial-scale drug, or conducted sales and marketing activities.
-Through March 31, 2020, we had received net proceeds of \$200.6 million from sales of our preferred stock.
+Through June 30, 2020, we have received net proceeds of \$200.6 million from sales of our preferred stock.

-We submitted our IND for BDTX-189 in November 2019, which was allowed by the U.S. Food and Drug Administration, or FDA, on December 13, 2019.
+We submitted our IND for BDTX-189 in November 2019, which was allowed by the U.S. Food and Drug Administration ("FDA") on December 13, 2019.
 We have since begun enrollment and dosing of patients in the Phase 1 portion of our MasterKey-01 trial to pursue a tumor-agnostic development strategy and expect to complete the Phase 1 portion of the trial by the first half of 2021.
+In July 2020, we were granted Fast Track designation for BDTX-189 for the treatment of adult patients with solid tumors harboring an allosteric human epidermal growth factor receptor 2 (HER2) mutation or an epidermal growth factor receptor (EGFR) or HER2 Exon 20 insertion mutation who have progressed following prior treatment and who have no satisfactory treatment options.